encukou/bytesize-to-jinja/README.md

 This is a simple tool to convert Dan Klammer's [Bytesize Icons] to a [Jinja2] macro.

+Bytesize Icons are tiny SVG-based icons intended to be embedded directly in HTML pages, and styled with CSS.

+Jinja2 is a popular templating engine for Python.

-For convenience, the [output] is included in this repository.
+For convenience, the [resulting macro] is included in this repository.
 (It might be outdated, though – check the Bytesize site for updates.)

 [Bytesize Icons]: https://danklammer.com/bytesize-icons/
 [Jinja2]: http://jinja.pocoo.org
-[output]: bytesize_icons.jinja
+[resulting macro]: bytesize_icons.jinja

 ## Using the Icons